fedrq - Man Page

 -i, --stdin

-Enable <repo class> and disable all others for this operation. <repo class> can be a standard repoid that's configured in /etc/yum.repos.d in a ReleaseConfig's defpaths (see fedrq(5)).
-In addition, release specifc repo groups and generic release class macros (e.g. @copr) are accepted.
+Enable REPO CLASS and disable all others for this operation.
+REPO CLASS can be a standard repoid that's configured in /etc/yum.repos.d or a custom one specified in a ReleaseConfig's defpaths (see fedrq(5)).
+In addition, release-specific repo groups and generic release class macros (e.g., @copr) are accepted.
 When --repo isn't specified, the repositories in a Release's @base repo group are selected.
 See Repo Classes for more information.

 Enable certain repositories for this operation.
 All repositories in the system configuration and any fedrq repo classes are accepted.
-Can be specified multiple times.
+The option can be specified multiple times.
 Accepts comma separated values.
 See Repo Classes.

 How many package versions to show for a given name.arch.
 By default, only the latest is included.